 time, but somehow it's harder for me to judge books then say TV

 shows, music, or movies.
 I just get so engrossed in what I read

 that it's just a happy form of escapism and delightfulness.
 I

 enjoyed reading the Harry Potter series, loved To Kill A

 Mockingbird, find Kurt Vonnegut amazing, and welled up a bit while

-cultural studies books.
+and nonfiction cultural studies books.